El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 They consider it progress.

-The Republicans demonstrating that they can work with the Democrats, the Republicans demonstrating that they can be bipartisan and have things in common and get things done for America and make Washington work.
+The Republicans demonstrating that they can be bipartisan and have things in common and get things done for America and make Washington work.

-That's what they're gonna see.
+That's what they're going to see.

-Meanwhile, while they see that and think that, and while they think the American voters are gonna think that, the Republican primary is being conducted, and the people leading that Republican primary have a singular message, and that is we have got to stop letting the establishment in Washington run this country and run the show, and we have got to distance ourselves from it.
+Meanwhile, while they see that and think that, and while they think the American voters are going to think that, the Republican primary is being conducted, and the people leading that Republican primary have a singular message, and that is, we have got to stop letting the establishment in Washington run this country and run the show.

-I mean, the the message of the Republican primary is the people running the country right now are the problem.
+I mean, the message of the Republican primary is the people running the country right now are the problem.

 The message in the Republican primary right now is the Democrat Party and Barack Obama are the problem.